decaf-dev/obsidian-dataloom/README.md

 #### NLT Tables Not Rendering

 If your table is missing a table id row or type definition row then it will not be rendered as a Notion-Like Table.
 Likewise, if you use an invalid column type other than the accepted types `text`, `number`, or `tag`.
-The table will not be rendered.
+A Notion-Like Table will not be rendered.

 #### Cell Type Errors